hcalex1/level-designer/README.md

 - link/unlink `Rooms`
 - change `Tile`
 - exit the `Game`
-- another other methods publicly accessible from `Game`
+- use any other methods publicly accessible from `Game`